Shimon Peres Negev Nuclear Research Center

 The Shimon Peres Negev Nuclear Research Center (קריה למחקר גרעיני – נגב ע"ש שמעון פרס, formerly the Negev Nuclear Research Center, sometimes unofficially referred to as the Dimona reactor) is an Israeli nuclear installation located in the Negev desert, about thirteen kilometers (eight miles) south-east of the city of Dimona.
+It is central to the Israeli nuclear weapons program.
 Construction began in 1958 and its heavy-water nuclear reactor became active sometime between 1962 and 1964.

-Israel claims that the nuclear reactor and research facility are for general "research purposes into atomic science", but the reactor has been involved in the production of nuclear materials for use in Israel's nuclear weapons program.
-Israel is believed to have produced its first nuclear weapons by 1967, and it has been estimated to possess anywhere between 80 and 400 nuclear weapons.
+Israel claims that the nuclear reactor and research facility are for general "research purposes into atomic science", but the reactor has been involved in the production of plutonium and other nuclear materials for Israel's nuclear weapons.
 The reactor is not a civil power plant and does not send electricity to the Israeli grid.

-Information about the facility remains highly classified and the country maintains a policy known as strategic ambiguityrefusing either to confirm or deny their possession.
-Israel currently is a non-signatory to the Treaty on the Non-Proliferation of Nuclear Weapons.

 Israel reportedly opened Dimona to U.S. inspection in January 1965, with inspections continuing until 1969.
 The airspace over the Dimona facility is closed to all aircraft, and the area around it is heavily guarded and fenced off.
 During the Six-Day War, an Israeli missile shot down an Israeli Air Force Dassault Ouragan fighter that inadvertently flew over Dimona.
 In August 2018, it was renamed after the late president and prime minister of Israel Shimon Peres.
+In March 2026, the U.S. conducted strikes on the Natanz Nuclear Facility using bunker buster bombs to target the site during the 2026 Iran war.
+In response, Iran struck Dimona, injuring at least 47 people.
+Iran said that it targeted the Dimona facility.

+Israel is believed to have produced its first nuclear weapons by 1967, and it has been estimated to possess anywhere between 80 and 400 nuclear weapons.
+Information about the facility remains highly classified and the country maintains a policy known as strategic ambiguityrefusing either to confirm or deny their possession.
+Israel currently is a non-signatory to the Treaty on the Non-Proliferation of Nuclear Weapons.